-Third control level: vested in the Audit Department, which provides independent assurance and assesses the adequacy of the design and effective functioning of the ICRMS as a whole, including by verifying line controls and second-level control activities.
+Third level of control: vested in the Audit Department, which provides independent assurance and assesses the adequacy of the design and effective functioning of the ICRMS as a whole, including by verifying line controls and second-level control activities.

-$^{^{\}rm 1}$ "Three Lines Model" - The Institute of Internal Auditors (July 20, 2020).
+1 "Three Lines Model" - The Institute of Internal Auditors (July 20, 2020).